lbryio/lbry.com/content/faq/view-rewards.md

 If you publish quality original content, you may be eligible to receive additional rewards for views from validated lbry.tv accounts on behalf of us.
 These tips are separate from tips your followers may issue independently and ineligibility does not mean the content is demonetized.

+We are slowly moving towards a reward system that's [outlined our monetization blog post](https://lbry.tv/@lbry:3f/monetizationtwopointoh:5).

 ## How creator view rewards work

 LBRY tracks views from lbry.tv users and other clients.
 When a user views your content that is reward-verified, we will automatically send an LBC tip for each of their daily first seven views.
 The view reward amount will vary and may change per LBRY Inc's discretion similar to other rewards based on homepage placements, type and quality of content, and to ensure that not one creator is earning a much higher percentage than others.